malanski/fullstack-crud/README.md

 ![logo ulissesmalanski-03 white copy](https://github.com/malanski/images/blob/main/logo-empuxo2.jpeg)

 ## Introduction
-This document outlines the requirements for a web application that will manage patient registers.
-The application will be a CRUD (Create, Read, Update, Delete) application that will allow users to manage patient information such as their name, birth date, email, and address.
+This document outlines the requirements for a web application that will manage clients' registers.
+The application will be a CRUD (Create, Read, Update, Delete) application that will allow users to manage clients' information such as their name, birth date, email, and address.

 ## Objectives
 Web application (CRUD) to manage patient registers (Patient's name, birth date, email, and address).